A Look at Good Mold and Bad Mold on Artisanal Cured Meats

 There are two types of bad molds on cured meats: green and black.

-Green mold on cured meat is a sign that the storage room in which you keep it has either too much humidity or very poor air ventilation.
-You can still try to salvage your dried salami, ham and sausages by reducing the moisture or increasing airflow into the room.
+Green mold found on cured meat is a sign that the storage room in which you keep it has either too much humidity or very poor air ventilation.
+You can still try to salvage your dried salami, ham and sausages by reducing the moisture or increasing airflow into the room in order to remove the bad mold.

 Black mold is a clear sign that you should immediately throw away the cured meat that has developed it.
-This type of poisonous mold appears when you store dried meat in a room that has no air ventilation, and where the humidity is at a very high level.
+This specific type of mold is poisonous and appears when you store dried meat in a room that has no air ventilation, and where the humidity is at a very high level.

-If you are storing artisanal cured meat into a room that has the same environmental conditions of a rainforest, it will most likely develop black mold.
+If you are storing artisanal cured meat into a room that has the same environmental conditions of a rainforest, it will most likely develop the infamous black mold.

-If the cured meat in your storage room has developed green or black mold, you should immediately move it into a sterile environment.
+If the cured meat in your storage room has developed green or black mold growth, you should immediately move it into a sterile environment.
 Clean the green mold of the dried sausages, and throw away any meat product that shows signs of black mold.
-Do not attempt to eat it as you can seriously damage your health.
+Do not attempt to eat it as it can cause you serious health risks and other respiratory problems.

 How to remove green mold from meat